Grilled Boneless Pork Chops

 Make it a Low-Carb Meal:

-The grilled pork chop in the photo is being served with Easy Low-Carb Cucumbers Caesar.
-Pork chops like this would also taste great with Easy Air-Fryer Asparagus with Lemon and Parmesan, Cucumber Salad with Avocado and Feta, Chopped Greek Salad with Peppers, or Spicy Grilled Eggplant.
+The grilled pork chop in the photo is being served with a simple salad of cucumbers, cherry tomatoes, olives, and Newman’s Own Creamy Caesar Salad Dressing (affiliate link).
+Pork chops like this would also taste great with Air-Fryer Asparagus, Cucumber Salad with Avocado and Feta, or Greek Salad with Peppers.

 More Tasty Ideas for Cooking Pork: